-Current regulations in China prohibit us from implementing our person-to-person direct selling distribution model there.
-As a result, we have opened 100 of our own retail stores and hired approximately 7,000 sales employees as of December 31, 2003.
-Chinese regulations also require that a majority of products that we sell in China are produced in our own factory.
-Outside of China, virtually all of our products are manufactured by third party contractors in the United States.
-As a result, we have built and operate our own manufacturing plant to produce the products that we sell in our stores in China.
-We have spent approximately \$10 million to date building our stores and factory and expect to spend an additional \$7 to \$10 million in the next year.
-Because we have limited experience in operating manufacturing facilities and dealing with an employed sales force, we cannot assure you that we will be able to do this successfully or that we will not experience difficulties in dealing with or taking employment related actions (such as hiring, terminations and salary administration, including social benefit payments) with respect to our employed sales representatives, particularly given the highly regulated nature of the employment relationship in China.
-We anticipate that we could experience significant growth in this market, but we cannot assure you that we will be able to successfully manage this growth or that we will not experience unanticipated challenges given the unique business model and our limited experience in manufacturing our own products.
-If we are unable to effectively manage our retail stores, manufacturing operations or our employees, our government relations may be compromised and our operations in China may be harmed.
+As a result of Chinese regulations prohibiting us from implementing our direct selling model in China, we have opened over 100 of our own retail stores and hired a large and rapidly growing employed sales force.
+In addition, due to import restrictions in China, we have built and operate our own manufacturing plant to produce the products that we sell in our stores in China.
+As of June 30, 2004, we had spent approximately \$10 million building our stores and factory and expect to spend an additional \$7 to \$10 million through the end of 2005.
+We have experienced rapid growth in China, and we cannot assure you that we will be able to successfully manage rapid expansion of manufacturing operations and a rapidly growing and dynamic sales force.
+We also cannot assure you that we will not experience difficulties in dealing with or taking employment related actions (such as hiring, terminations and salary administration, including social benefit payments) with respect to our employed sales representatives, particularly given the highly regulated nature of the employment relationship in China.
+If we are unable to effectively manage such growth and expansion of our retail stores, manufacturing operations or our employees, our government relations may be compromised and our operations in China may be harmed.